kbalog/uis-dat640-fall2020/README.md

 # Information Retrieval and Text Mining course (DAT640), University of Stavanger, fall 2020

+## Updates

+  * **Sep 21** Results for assignments A1.1 and A1.2 have been posted on Canvas.
+If you have any questions, you can ask them during the Wednesday labs or send an email to dat640help@gmail.com.

 ## Course format

 **DISCLAIMER: Everything is subject to change.**